Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Essential Fatty Acids

 Linoleic Acid and Oleic Acid are the only two essential fatty acids.
 The reason being, the body can’t naturally produce them.
-As a result, they need to be taken from food or skin care.
-They carry Omega nutrients that strengthen the skin’s cells.

 Linoleic Acid